 Should you choose casein or collagen, whey or plant-based?
 Depending on your dietary preferences, you may feel more strongly toward one specific type of protein.
 Not sure what the differences are?
 Check out our article on the best protein powder for women and for men, which can help explain the differences between these types.

 Are you looking to target specific health goals, or are you looking for more general health benefits that protein powder can provide?
 Proteins that are labeled as “complete” contain the 9 essential amino acids that the body is unable to naturally produce, and can therefore only gained through diet or supplementation.
 We recommend complete proteins for those who are looking for a broad range of health benefits, such as weight management, muscle recovery after exercise, bone, muscle, skin and tissue maintenance, among others.
-Incomplete proteins on the other hand often are only able to target specific health goals, because of the amino acids they lack.
-These specific health goals of course vary depending on the protein, but an example of this would be collagen, which is an incomplete protein but is recommended for those interested in nail health.
+Incomplete proteins on the other hand often are combined with other incomplete protein sources in attempt to create a complete protein profile.
+Some incomplete protein sources may have support specific health goals basde on which amino acids are present in the highest quantities.
+These specific health goals of course vary depending on the protein, but an example of this would be collagen, which is an incomplete protein but is recommended for those interested in hair, skin, and nail health.

 Depending on your health goals and price points, you may want a powder that has a higher or lower amount of protein per serving.
 Protein powders generally come in three common forms: protein concentrate, protein isolates, and protein hydrolysates.

 Of the three, isolates contain the highest percent of protein, as powders that contain isolates generally are 90-95% protein.
 This is because isolates are engineered so that other non-proteins are removed from them, to “isolate” the key proteins.
-Isolates generally have less calories than its other two counterparts, making isolates an ideal choice for those looking to take protein powder to help lose weight.
+Isolates generally have less calories than its other two counterparts, making isolates an ideal choice for those looking to take protein powder to help with weight management.

-Protein concentrates are 60-80% protein, and while they do contain more grams of fat and carbohydrates than isolates, they have the added benefits of the subsequent nutrients which come from those extra grams, such as conjugated linoleum acids (CLAs).
-That being said, these extra carbohydrates found in protein concentrate are able to spike insulin levels, which can lead to transforming protein into muscle more quickly, making protein concentrates appealing to anyone looking to use protein powder to build their muscle mass.
+Protein concentrates are 60-80% protein, and while they do contain more grams of fat and carbohydrates than isolates, they have the added benefits of the subsequent nutrients which come from those extra grams, such as conjugated linoleic acids (CLAs).
+That being said, these extra carbohydrates found in protein concentrate are able to support transforming protein into muscle more quickly, making protein concentrates appealing to anyone looking to use protein powder to build their muscle mass.

 Hydrolysates on the other hand, are often described as having a bitter taste, but the trade off is that they are able to be absorbed more quickly than its counterparts.
 Similarly to isolates, they are designed with the excess non-proteins removed, but the taste is slightly more acquired.
-We recommend these for users looking to build muscle strength and size quickly.
+We recommend these for users looking to build muscle strength and size quickly in combination with resistance training.

 Whey, casein, and collagen are but a few of the protein powders that are not vegetarian, which you may not even have realized!
 If you follow any kind of restrictive diet, make sure that the powder you are considering matches up with it.